leongraumans/squashy/README.md

 ## 🚀 Features

-- **Activity Correction**: Perfect if you are already syncing your squash activities automatically to Strava, but as the wrong sport type.
+- **Activity Correction**: Perfect if you are already syncing your squash activities automatically to Strava, but as the wrong sport type (e.g. "Workout").
 This tool updates those activities so that they're marked as a squash match.
 - **Simple Configuration**: Easy setup with your Strava API credentials.

 ---